The University of Canada is Reborn

 Saving space and reducing engineering costs: According to the site survey, the each floor of the university’s new library is more than 200 meters wide.
 A traditional solution would require two weak-current rooms per floor.
 When applied to new campus buildings, Huawei’s POL solution saves space, reduces overall engineering costs, and improves deployment efficiency.

 Covering all scenarios: The newly deployed network meets high-bandwidth service requirements for downloading files and online videos.
 In addition, customized Wi-Fi products meet coverage requirements for classroom, conference room, student dormitory, and stadium scenarios..

 The all-programmable switch has helped the university deploy an integrated wired and wireless network and implement unified user policies that ensure security.
 The Agile Controller provides navigation for virtual service network planning and automatic service configuration provisioning.
-New network services, such as all-in-one card access and video surveillance, take only minutes to provision.
+New network services, such as all-in-one card access, take only minutes to provision.
 The AgilePOL solution enables one network to be deployed for multiple purposes with no need for multiple service networks, which reduces both construction and O&M costs.

 Reduced energy consumption: Huawei’s solution saves more energy than typical traditional solutions.
 (HOW MUCH SAVINGS?
 THIS BULLET POINT WILL BE BETTER WITH REAL DATA)